-The Château de Versailles is your closest Day Trip option being only 30 minutes from Central Paris by shuttle train from St Lazare.
 You're obliged to see the chateau first as you have a timed ticket, but note that the Grand Trianon, Petit Trianon and the Hamlet don't open until 12.00 and are at the farthest point of the grounds so decide whether to head there before working your way back through the gardens and fountains or vice-versa.

 Your Paris Museum Pass only works for the Chateau, there's a +/-€9 supplement for the Trianons & Gardens due to there being a music or water show almost every day.
-The Chateau is closed on Mondays.
+The Château is closed on Mondays.

-Ask me for dinner recommendations in Versailles or return using a different route, take the RER C train which you catch at the front of the chateau.
-It stops at stations along the Seine so you can get out at the Eiffel Tower or Musée d'Orsay.
+Ask for dinner recommendations in Versailles or return using a different route - the RER C train which you catch at the front of the château.
+It stops at stations along the Seine so you can get out at the Eiffel Tower or the St Michel area.